SkeletonMan03/QTPy2040-serprog/readme.md

 ![pico-serprog by stacksmashing](https://github.com/stacksmashing/pico-serprog/).
 Further improved by kukrimate ![here](https://github.com/kukrimate/pico-serprog).
 Further improved by Riku\_V ![here](https://codeberg.org/Riku_V/pico-serprog/).
-Made work on a RP2040 by me (LordSkeletonMan) here.
+Made work on a RP2040 Feather by me (LordSkeletonMan) here.

 For a guide on how to flash a chip see
 ![this page](https://libreboot.org/docs/install/spi.html#raspberry-pi-pico).